-With regard to sound transmission, the Amvic ICF 200mm wall has a mass of 480kg/m^2 and this meets the requirements of Diagram 4 of TGD to Part E of the Building Regulations 1997 to 2019.
-The 150mm wall has been tested and found the meet the 53dBa requirement and can also be used
+With regard to sound transmission, the Altherm ICF 300mm wall has a mass in excess of 480kg/m2 in its concrete core section and this meets the requirements of Diagram 4 of TGD to Part E of the Building Regulations 1997 to 2019.

-With regard to fire, as the design is for use of 12.5mm gypsum plasterboard slabs screwed to the webs of the polypropylene connectors, the internal walls have a Class 0 rating and are acceptable for all areas according to the general provisions of Clause 2.1 of Section B2 of TGD to Part B of the Building Regulations 1997 to 2019, and Clause 2.4 of Section B7 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.
+With regard to fire, as the design is for use of 12.5mm gypsum plasterboard slabs screwed to the webs of the polypropylene connectors, the internal walls have a Class 0 rating and are acceptable for all areas according to the general provisions of

+Clause 2.1 of Section B2 of TGD to Part B of the Building Regulations 1997 to 2019, and Clause 2.4 of Section B7 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.